 NeoLife shakes use a protein blend that contains:

 Nonfat dry milk

 Whey protein isolate

 People who have difficulty digesting milk products may experience side effects like:

 NeoLife Detox uses senna extract can cause:

-And, since detoxifying products are meant to clean out your intestines, you can expect to spend some extra time in the bathroom.
+And, since detoxifying products clean out your intestines, you can expect to spend some extra time in the bathroom.

 NeoLife Product Warnings